STRATEGIC RESTART POLICIES & PROCEDURES

 - MBU’s robust learning management system in place to facilitate hybrid and online learning

 - All classrooms equipped with fixed cameras and streaming capabilities for synchronous virtual participation and capture

 - The Cedarholm Library provides extensive e-books and support services for distance education

 Pursuant to the cleaning protocols further discussed elsewhere in this plan, classrooms will be cleaned on a regular cycle.
 High-touch surfaces like desktops, keyboards, lecterns, and remotes will be sanitized after every class.
 Wipes and hand sanitizer are available in every classroom for use between classes.

 For those courses and programs requiring off-campus learning experiences such as nursing clinicals, student teaching and fieldwork, internships, and international travel, special arrangements have been made to support these vital activities to the greatest extent possible.

 - International travel is still largely banned and U.S. passport offices are not processing new applications.
-Planned trips outside the United States for Global Encounters and nursing/medical missions have been cancelled through December 2020.
-Trips scheduled after January 1, 2021 will be maintained as scheduled and reevaluated as further information becomes available.
+Planned trips outside the United States for Global Encounters and nursing/medical missions have been cancelled through May 2021.

 At this time, the U.S. State Department has limited international access to the USA to only essential travelers.
 Fortunately, students traveling to the United States from Canada and some other locations are considered Essential Travel and still permitted to enter the country.
 Maranatha’s admissions office will work with all international students to coordinate the issuance of student visas and navigate applicable State Department advisories and policies.
 Accommodations will be made for any international students unable to enter the country in time for the start of the semester to continue their academic progress via distance education to the greatest extent possible.